Greedy Smith: Early life

 Born Andrew McArthur Smith in Sydney, Australia, he later attended North Sydney Boys High.
 Showing an interest in art he moved on to the East Sydney Technical College (now known as the National Art School) in Darlinghurst in the mid-1970s while also holding down a part-time job as a bottle shop attendant.
-At college he met fellow students, Martin Murphy, Chris O'Doherty, David Twohill and Steve Coburn, whose band, Mental As Anything, had been playing art school parties and dances since May 1976.
+At college he met fellow students, Martin Murphy, Chris O'Doherty, David Twohill and Steve Coburn, whose band, Mental As Anything, had been playing at art school parties and dances since May 1976.
 While playing harmonica in another band at the time, Smith started appearing on stage with Mental As Anything from around December.
 He was eventually cajoled by fellow Mental As Anything members to learn keyboards on an old wedding reception organ to fill in their sound and he quit his other band.
 He was given the nickname "Greedy" after eating 15 pieces of chicken on stage one night.